How a 10-day Vipassana meditation course transformed my life

 And stress is not free and I knew it was bad and that it drained both physical and mental as well as creative energy, and that’s why I always tried solving it in different ways.
 I would go exercise, or go running, or go for a walk.
 I tried a million different things.
 And all these things helped, but only temporarily and at the surface level, while the root cause of stress always remained untouched.
 Like most people in this world, I didn’t know otherwise.
 And so I went round and round in circles through life – aversion, craving, stress.

 But then everything suddenly changed.
 I attended a 10-day Vipassana meditation course and acquired a lifelong tool that enabled me to get direct insight into the root cause of stress and to completely eradicate it through practice through a direct observation of myself.
+This is the most powerful tool available to mankind.
 The experience which I went through during my first Vipassana course has transformed my life and the goal of this article is to share that experience, however much written language allows me to, with you and others.